-We have a dedicated page on our website full of useful information to help international doctors settle in to the region, click here to visit our social integration page.
+We have a dedicated section on our website for International Medical Graduates, full of useful information to help international doctors settle in to the region and support them throughour their training.

 HEE values feedback from doctors in training which enables learning, development, and improvement.
 Where there are concerns about how training is delivered and the impact that has on the quality of the training experience, we want to know so that it can be explored and addressed appropriately.
 Click here to access the HEE procedure and Complaints Policy.

 Candidates wishing to make a complaint about any aspect of a Specialty Recruitment process held within Yorkshire and the Humber should use the following: email@example.com

 Each Local Education Provider (LEP - NHS Trust or other training provider) will have its own complaints procedure.
 For complaints relating to employment based issues, learners should consult the LEP website or the Personnel / Human Resources Department accordingly.

 Approaches made directly to Health Education England in relation to employment-based complaints are most likely to be directed to the LEP in the first instance.
 Trainees would also be encouraged to discuss mechanisms of support with their Educational Supervisor, Training Programme Director or Head of School.

 Health Education England, working across Yorkshire and the Humber (HEE YH) offer the following advice to trainees in Postgraduate Medical Training;